thebiggive/mailer/Readme.md

 ## Scripts and Docker

-You can see how custom scripts are defined in [`composer.json`](./composer.json).
-For now there is just one, `mailer:send-emails`, which starts a long-lived process to listen to the queue for any emails that are ready to render and send.
+Scripts are defined in [`composer.json`](./composer.json).
+The only one designed to run in production is `messenger:consume`, which sets up and runs Symfony Messenger's built-in `ConsumeMessagesCommand`, which starts a long-lived process to listen to the queue for any emails that are ready to render and send.
+See [`Console`](./src/Application/Console.php) to understand how the command is bootstrapped.

 ### Discovering more about scripts